 5G has the potential to be incredibly fast – eventually as much as 10 gigabits per second (Gbps), which is 100 times faster than the speediest NBN plan available right now.
-Though 10Gbps won't happen for some time and it would be extremely rare for you to get these sorts of figures out in the real world.
+However, 10Gbps won't happen for some time, and it would be extremely rare for you to get these sorts of figures out in the real world.

 In the interest of clarity, this kind of 'speed' (measured in megabits or gigabits per second) is more accurately called 'capacity' or 'bandwidth' because it's not really about how quickly your data travels, but rather how much is transferred at once.
 It's like if someone hands you a whole pizza rather than giving it to you one piece at a time.
 Both capacity and response times are very important, but for different uses.